elixir-geolix/geolix/README.md

 If Geolix cannot find the database it will return `{ :error, message }`, otherwise the return value will be `:ok`.
 Running `set_database/2` on an already configured database will reload it.

+#### Configuration (remote files)

+If you configure a database with a filename starting with "http" (yep, also matches "https"), the application will request it from that location.

+Returning a status of `200` and the actual contents of the database then results in the regular loading process.
+Using this configuration you can load a database during startup from basically any location you can reach.

+_Note_: Please be aware of the drawbacks of remote files!
+You should take into account the startup times as the file will be requested during `GenServer.init/1`.
+Unstable or slow networks could result in nasty timeouts.

+_Note_: Be responsible with the source you configure!
+Having a public download mirror (or the official MaxMind location) set might flag you as a "not so nice person".
+Ideally use your own server or online storage.

 ## Usage